ALASdoo/alasdoo_com_v2/content/english/_index.md

 ######################### Consulting #####################
 consulting:
   enable: true
-  title: 'We offer free-of-charge advice on how to set up your software development and QA for your project to skyrocket'
+  title: 'Looking to outsource your software development and QA needs?'
+  content: 'Contact us to learn how we can help your project skyrocket!'
   button:
     enable: true
     type: 'primary'
-    label: 'Schedule a meeting'
+    label: 'Get a free assessment'
     link: 'contact/'

 ######################### Clients #####################